mienaikoe/ziyu/Chapters/1-4-Chapter4.md

   "Why would you do that?"

   "My name is Fajro.
 I used to work with Mel in the senate.
-I was a senator to Holragi when she got her beginnings as a junior senator.
+I was a fidelant to Holragi when she got her beginnings as a junior fidelant.
 She was a real firebrand when she started.
 Let's just say I owe her a favor long past due, and I consider this a part of the repayment.
 Whatever it is that you're doing, it must be important enough that you're willing to risk the frozen badlands for it."

   "I assure you it is."